 We’ve all been there – stuck between a clock relentlessly moving toward an appointment and a kid oblivious to time passing.
 Whether it’s being late to school, sports practice or a dentist appointment, kids moving slow when it’s time to go is maddening!
 Here are some helpful phrases to keep kids on track and keep parents from losing it.

 Sometimes just knowing what words to say is all it takes to be able to be calm with your kids instead of losing your temper.
-This is why I include helpful phrases as part of Bounceback Texts.
 This week I’m sending along three helpful phrases for when kids are moving slow and it’s time to go – take what works for your family, leave the rest.

 Keeping Calm When Kids Are Moving Slow